kanaria69/Mainecoco/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## What did the late tomato say to the early tomato?
+I’ll ketch up